mhaas/fbwlan/README.md

 Make sure to set the correct hostname and path!

 **TODO:**
- * the portal page is currently not implemented
  * script assumes HTTPS

 ## Allowing Access to Facebook ##